New Year New Year’s Eve celebrations are everywhere in Luxembourg

 Do you prefer a night out in a club, a classy ball or an intimate gathering at home for those last hours of the year?
 The country has much to offer, and from the well-known hotspots which host New Year's parties, to the end-of-year balls, we are certain that you will find a crowd with which to party into the new year.

 However, most Luxembourgers still enjoy celebrating at home, either in the family circle, or with some very good friends.
 If you are being invited for such an occasion, it is undoubtedly an honour.
-Luxembourgers will have taken great care to prepare the evening, and invitations may be sent as early as autumn.
+Luxembourgers will have taken great care to prepare the evening, and invitations may be made as early as autumn.

 Guests will usually arrive in the early evening hours, at which time an aperitif and some hors d’oeuvre will be served, followed by a meal which can range from a fondue or similar communal dish to an opulent three-course masterpiece meal.
 Afterwards it is time to review the past year and talk about plans for the next.
 Until the clock nearly strikes midnight, at which time the hosts are going to take the bottle of bubbly wine, crémant or champagne, out of the fridge that they have put aside for this special occasion.